 New path designing gravity-based solutions

-TYPSA has forged a new path designing gravity-based solutions for offshore wind turbines (OWTs).
+TYPSA has forged a new path designing gravity-based solutions for offshore wind turbine foundation (OWTs).
 Their designs have been supported by innovative Sesam developers at DNV GL.

 DNV GL has developed its Sesam software for structural engineering to include functionality for TYPSA’s pioneering solutions.
 TYPSA started using Sesam for the design of meteorological masts installed in Scotland at water depths greater than 40m.
 These structures were the first gravity-based solutions installed for this purpose.
 The design consisted of a 16m tall cellular concrete caisson and a steel shaft that supports the deck and the meteorological mast.
 The conceptual design was carried out using analytical solutions and in-house models, but the complexity of the design required the application of more powerful tools that could cover the entire scope of the detailed design.

 On this basis, the wide range of solutions that Sesam provides matched TYPSA’s needs.
 The design of this pioneering project succeeded in the certification process despite the absence of regulations and recommendations at that time due to the innovative aspects of the solution.